 What's So Atypical About Atypical Depression?

-Two things set atypical depression apart: its symptoms and the treatments that tend to be most effective.
-The symptoms of atypical depression run counter to what most people think of as depression.
-In typical depression, people tend to lose their appetite, have trouble sleeping, and stay sad most of the time.
-Not so in atypical depression.
+Two things set atypical depression apart: its symptoms and the treatments that tend to be most effective—the symptoms of atypical depression run counter to what most people think of as depression.
+In typical depression, people tend to lose their appetite, have trouble sleeping, and stay sad most of the time, not atypical depression.
 As for treatment, different medications tend to work better for people with atypical depression.

 Some symptoms of atypical depression are like those of other forms of depression.
 These include:

 Atypical depression is characterized by other symptoms, though.
 People with atypical depression have some or all the following symptoms, too.

 Mood reactivity means that you react to positive events with positivity, even though you are depressed.
 While a person with a typical depression continues to feel bad no matter what happens, a person with atypical depression can feel happy when something good happens.

 People with atypical depression tend to feel strongly sensitive to the rejection of others.
 When you have atypical depression, you notice every possible rejection and expect rejection in many different circumstances.
 You may feel rejected by your lover or friend at the slightest hint that you don't have their 100% approval and acceptance.

 Leaden paralysis refers to a feeling of heaviness in your arms or legs.
 If you feel that sense of heaviness in your arms or legs for at least one hour a day or more, it can be a sign of atypical depression.

 People with atypical depression tend to sleep more than usual.
 They may oversleep in the morning and take long naps throughout the day.
 If you sleep ten or more hours a day or two hours more than usual, it may be a sign you have atypical depression.